Index¦First Reports¦Donor Notes¦Fund Statement¦Updates

 Relief work has taught ECCO some lessons.

 --The work that needs to be done is not cast in stone.
 The need of this hour is dead the next, replaced by a new need.
 First day it was food and a kitchen and gathering people together.
 The next day it was counseling against fear, coping with rumours.
-And the next, one of managing the stampede of zealous distributors of relief goodies.
+And the next, one of managing the stampede of zealous distributors of relief goodies. --Much of the work that is needed does not cost money but time and labour.
+Running around to find missing persons, rescuing people, counseling the traumatised, showing solidarity with the homeless, speaking out their requirements, guiding potential donors, showing that you care are all some of the work done by ECCO members that won't show up in the donor list

 --Evaluating promises made and filling in the breech when it doesn't come through, being alive to where resources must go are possible only if relief workers keep an open mind.
+Having learnt these lessons, ECCO is certain about the following: --enough funds are in flow and much of the relief work will get done and rehabilitation too.

 --despite that, small gaps will remain after about 3 months or so when the relief work finally winds up